Skip to main content

 Acquisition Fee

-1.00% of purchase price ($89,000 on $8.9M base case)
+1.00% of gross purchase price

 Asset Management Fee